ABZ-Aaron/Classic-Models-Pipeline/Documentation/DataModeling.md

 ### Payments Dimension

 One thing to note, we have a `payments` table in our schema that joins to `customers`.
 We could de-normalise this - like we've done previously.
-However, it may unlikely that payment info will be accessed much in relation to customers, and it may be best to keep these seperate - taking more of a snowflake approach:
+However, if we assume payment info will not be accessed much in relation to customers, it may be best to keep these seperate - taking more of a snowflake approach:

+- payment_key
 - customer_number
 - check_number
 - payment_date